how is alimony calculated

 Support may also be awarded to help one spouse get training to advance employment opportunities, increase future earning potential, and gain financial independence.

 In cases where one spouse contributed substantially to the education or financial prospects of the other, the court can also award spousal support.
-This is most common in situations where one spouse worked to put the other through school, or along those lines.
+This is most common in situations where one spouse worked to put the other through school or in similar situations.

 Washington’s non-formulaic approach to spousal support means the process is much less predictable than in other states.